-Italy has long been a favorite destination among tourists from all over the globe and unfortunately, certain destinations like Venice and Cinque Terre have had to pay the tremendous prize of overtourism.
+Italy has long been a favorite destination among tourists from all over the globe and unfortunately, certain destinations like Venice and Cinque Terre have had to pay the tremendous price of overtourism.
 The masses seem to always move to the same places, while there is so much more to the country than the main sights.
 That’s why I think you should consider traveling Italy off the beaten path.
 I have compiled a list of 20 destinations that would like to see more tourism in the future – in a responsible way.

 Remember, traveling off the beaten path in Italy is all about spreading your tourist money around the country, to support a wider range of small local travel businesses.
 And of course, for unforgettable travel memories!